guigolab/grape-nf/ihec-setup.md

     mkdir pipeline-test && cd pipeline-test

-Run the basic testsuite with:
+A specific pipeline profile with the standard workflow recommended by the IHEC consortium for RNA-seq data is available.
+The profile is on continuous integration testing and can be used by specifying the option `-profile ihec` on the command line.
+To run the IHEC profile with a small test dataset type:

-    ../nextflow run ../grape-nf-IHEC -with-singularity
+    ../nextflow run ../grape-nf-IHEC -profile ihec -with-singularity

-The first time Nextflow will pull and cache all the required Singularity images.
-By default images will be saved inside the pipeline `work` folder.
+The first time Nextflow will pull and cache all the required Singularity image.
+By default it will be saved inside the pipeline `work` folder.
 A different (e.g. shared) location can be specified by either setting the `NXF_SINGULARITY_CACHEDIR` environment variable or creating a file called `nextflow.config` in the current working folder of your pipeline and including the following snippet (replace `<PATH/TO/SINGUALRITY/CACHE/DIR>` with the actual path containing the cached images):

     singularity {
         cacheDir = "<PATH/TO/SINGUALRITY/CACHE/DIR>"
     }

+**NOTE**: As an option, the script `../grape-nf-IHEC/scripts/singularity-prefetch.sh` can be used to prefetch the singularity image in advance.
+Run `../grape-nf-IHEC/scripts/singularity-prefetch.sh -h` for usage.

-Check that the run was successful by looking at status in `trace.txt`
+Check that the run was successful by looking at the `status` field in `trace.txt`:

     $ cat trace.txt
     task_id hash    native_id       name    status  exit    submit  duration        realtime        %cpu    peak_rss        peak_vmem       rchar   wchar